CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

     ```python
     def search_collection(req):
-        get the dictionary from the body
+        get num_cards and page from the query string
-        if num_cards or page are missing, return an error
         get name from the dictionary
         get colors from the dictionary
         ...